rickei/rickrepo/README.md

 ========
 1st repo

-some old script for reference:wq
+some old script for reference